pop-os/docs/src/manage-apps/manage-repos-manually.md

 ![Define Source Fields in Text Editor](/images/manage-repos/define-debian-source-fields.png)

 Save your text file.
-Use the `apt-manage` tool with the `list` option to verify the Debian source has been added:
+Use the `apt-manage` tool with the `list` option to verify the apt source has been added:

 ```bash
 apt-manage list